 But if the rate is 140 yen to a dollar, then the cost in U.S. dollars would decrease by over $142,000 (120,000,000 / 140 = $857,142.86), which would be a profit to the American company and a loss to the Japanese company.

 Most companies eliminate this foreign exchange risk by using forward contracts.

 FX risks can be prevented by forward transactions.
-The parties agree to a forward contract where negotiated prices are calculated using a forward exchange rate that depends on the current exchange rate, the difference in interest rates between the 2 countries, and on the settlement date, which is when payment will actually be made.
-The settlement date, like all the other contract terms of the forward contract, are negotiable, but generally the term of the forward contract is less than one year.
+The parties agree to a forward contract where negotiated prices are calculated using a forward exchange rate that depends on the current exchange rate, the difference in interest rates between the 2 countries, and on the settlement date, which is when payment will be made.
+The settlement date, like all the other contract terms of the forward contract, are negotiable, but the term of the forward contract is usually less than one year.

 Many forward contracts are used in the import/export business, where one party is selling a good or service and the other party is paying for it.
 A currency swap (aka foreign exchange swap) is a simplified forward contract where the parties exchange currency when they agree to the contract and reverse the exchange when the contract terminates.
 Currency swaps are the most common type of forward transaction.
 Credit risk is limited to the difference in value of the 2 currencies on the settlement date.